nnamremmizxilef/2025_Mycorrhization_Experiment/README.md

 2. Open the "2025_Myco_Experiment.Rproj" file with RStudio.

 3. Run scripts (you can find "Scripts" under "Files" in the "Files/Plots/Packages etc." window).

-## To use our code:

-1. Download/clone repository.

-2. Open the "2025_Myco_Experiment.Rproj" file with RStudio.

-3. Run scripts (you can find "Scripts" under "Files" in the "Files/Plots/Packages etc." window).

 ## Citation: